Magnetic skyrmion: Topological stability vs. energetic stability

 A non-trivial topology does not in itself imply energetic stability.
 There is in fact no necessary relation between topology and energetic stability.
 Hence, one must be careful not to confuse 'topological stability,' which is a mathematical concept, with energy stability in real physical systems.
 Topological stability refers to the idea that in order for a system described by a continuous field to transition from one topological state to another, a rupture must occur in the continuous field, i.e. a discontinuity must be produced.
 For example, if one wishes to transform a flexible balloon doughnut (torus) into an ordinary spherical balloon, it is necessary to introduce a rupture on some part of the balloon doughnut's surface.
 Mathematically, the balloon doughnut would be described as 'topologically stable.'
 However, in physics, the free energy required to introduce a rupture enabling the transition of a system from one 'topological' state to another is always finite.
-For example, it is possible to turn a rubber ballon into flat piece of rubber by poking it with a needle (and popping it!).
+For example, it is possible to turn a rubber ballon into a flat piece of rubber by poking it with a needle (and popping it!).
 Thus, while a physical system can be approximately described using the mathematical concept of topology, attributes such as energetic stability are dependent on the system's parameters—the strength of the rubber in the example above—not the topology per se.
 In order to draw a meaningful parallel between the concept of topological stability and the energy stability of a system, the analogy must necessarily be accompanied by the introduction of a non-zero phenomenological 'field rigidity' to account for the finite energy needed to rupture the field's topology.
 Modeling and then integrating this field rigidity can be likened to calculating a breakdown energy-density of the field.
 These considerations suggest that what is often referred to as 'topological protection,' or a 'topological barrier,' should more accurately be referred to as a 'topology-related energy barrier,' though this terminology is somewhat cumbersome.
 A quantitative evaluation of such a topological barrier can be obtained by extracting the critical magnetic configuration when the topological number changes during the dynamical process of a skyrmion creation event.
 Applying the topological charge defined in a lattice, the barrier height is theoretically shown to be proportional to the exchange stiffness.